aboutcircles/oic_apps/README.md

 NEXT_PUBLIC_APP_URL=http://localhost:3000
 ```

-## 🤝 Contributing
+## 🤝 Submit new OIC apps

-We welcome contributions!
-The OIC Framework is designed to be extensible and community-driven.
+To submit a new OIC app, please fork the repo ,create a new file in the `pages/apps` directory and follow the existing app patterns.
+Once you have created the app, please create a PR and one of the team members will be in touch.

-Once you have an app you'd like to list on the page, simply create a PR and one of the team members will be in touch.
+Make sure you are on the *edgecity* branch and not the master branch for this event.

 ## ⚖️ License